schollz/pake/README.md

 [![coverage](https://img.shields.io/badge/coverage-88%25-brightgreen.svg)](https://gocover.io/github.com/schollz/pake)
 [![godocs](https://godoc.org/github.com/schollz/pake?status.svg)](https://godoc.org/github.com/schollz/pake)

 This library will help you allow two parties to generate a mutual secret key by using a weak key that is known to both beforehand (e.g. via some other channel of communication).
 This is a simple API for an implementation of password-authenticated key agreement (PAKE).
 This protocol is derived from [Dan Boneh and Victor Shoup's cryptography book](https://crypto.stanford.edu/~dabo/cryptobook/BonehShoup_0_4.pdf) (pg 789, "PAKE2 protocol).
+I decided to create this library so I could use PAKE in my file-transfer utility, [croc](https://github.com/schollz/croc).

 ## Install